-Public comment will only be submitted in writing, identifying the matter number and the name of the public member though https://tinyurl.com/SCUSDComment or e-mailed to public comment@scusd.edu.
+Public comment will only be submitted in writing, identifying the matter number and the name of the public member through https://tinyurl.com/SCUSDComment\\ or e-mailed to publiccomment@scusd.edu.
+The submission deadline for closed session items shall be no later than 3:30 p.m., May 7.
 The submission deadline for closed session items shall be no later than 3:30 p.m., May 7.
 The submission deadline for all open session items shall be no later than 4:30 p.m., May 7.
 Individual written public comment shall be no more than two minutes in length on each agenda or nonagenda item.
 The Board shall limit the total time for public comment on each agenda item to 15 minutes in length.
 With Board consent, the President may increase or decrease the length of time allowed for public comment, depending on the topic and the number of written public comments.